Fall for Me: Plot

 Manu expresses his joy to Tom that the sisters have agreed to the sale to their mutual client, Unterwalt, and that he will soon be rid of Valeria.
-Through Unterwalt's employee, Lilli inadverently discovers the property meant for the B&B does not actually belong to his uncle and is not for sale.
+Through Unterwalt's employee, Lilli inadvertently discovers the property meant for the B&B does not actually belong to his uncle and is not for sale.
 Furthermore, a luxury resort is planned for construction on their property, and all investors are already on board.

 Lilli shows up at Unterwalt's eight-year-old daughter's birthday party at his estate, where she encounters Manu, Valle, Tom, and the "appraiser".
 Realising it has all been a scam, Lilli confronts Unterwalt with the fact that the property is worth far more than the €900,000 being offered.

 In Tom's belongings, Lilli finds an envelope addressed to his real name, Tobias Winter.
 On his laptop, she also finds a folder marked "LF", containing documents and photos of Lilli and Valeria.
 When confronted with this, Tom asserts that not everything was a lie.

 As Valle begins to have doubts about Manu, she visits Bea and finds her dead in a bathtub.
 The police suspect suicide.
 Meanwhile, Tom confesses to Lilli that he was responsible for the burst water pipe.
 He also orchestrated the theft of her handbag at the nightclub.

 After Unterwalt puts pressure on his wife Girasol, she tries to force Lilli to sign the purchase agreement, while Manu threatens her with a gun.
 (It is apparent that Girasol is controlling the two male expats.)
 Tom surprises everyone by disarming him and jumps off a cliff into the sea with Lilli.
 The police, called by Tom, arrest Manu and Girasol.

 A year later, Lilli returns to Mallorca, where Valle has since opened a B&B, and Lilli reunites with Tom.